 Gifford helped Southeast to a 9-2 record and a trip to the state quarterfinals in his junior season.
 On offense, Gifford caught seven passes for 125 yards, while also starring in the secondary.
 He was a first-team Super State selection as a junior, and earned second-team All-Nebraska honors in 2012.
 Gifford was also a member of the Knights’ 2011 state championship team.

 Gifford was ranked among the top 40 athlete prospects in the country by Rivals.com.
 Gifford was also a key member of the Knights’ basketball teams for two seasons.
 Gifford was the first player to commit to the Huskers’ 2014 class, and did not take any other visits.
 He had offers from Iowa, Ohio and Toledo among others.

 The son of Sam and Shannon Gifford, Luke was born on Aug.
 28, 1995.
 He is a management major, and is a three-time member of the Nebraska Scholar-Athlete Honor Roll.
-Gifford has earned spots on the Brook Berringer and Tom Osborne Citizenship Teams each of the past three years for his community outreach work.
+Gifford has earned spots on the Brook Berringer and Tom Osborne Citizenship Teams each of the past four years for his community outreach work.
 He has volunteered his time with Uplifting Athletes, School is Cool, FCA, the Lincoln Marathon and several school and hospital outreach events.